benjaminion/upgrading-ethereum-book/src/book.md

 The number 64 is intended to map to [one committee per shard](https://github.com/ethereum/eth2.0-specs/pull/1428) once data shards are deployed, since these committees will also vote on shard crosslinks.

-Note that sync committees are a different thing: there is only on sync committee active at any time.
+Note that sync committees are a different thing: there is only one sync committee active at any time.

 ##### `TARGET_COMMITTEE_SIZE`